seristof/seristof/README.md

-- 👋 Hi, I’m @seristof
-- 👀 I’m interested in Computational Biology and Human Computer Interaction!
+- Hello!
+My name is Stephanie :)
-- 📫 seristof@andrew.cmu.edu
+- Contact @ seristof@andrew.cmu.edu

 <!---
 seristof/seristof is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.